 There's also a neat journal feature, so you keep a regular note of how you're doing.

 After the initial 100 day study, the OurBrainBank team will take stock and analyze the group data from everyone using the App.
 We plan to publish our findings widely, sharing the insights gleaned from the aggregated data, and driving more research to crack Glioblastoma.

 Beyond the initial 100 days, your data will be used to power the on-going OurBrainBank machine.
-We STRONGLY encourage you to continue to participate after your first 100 days, as your input is crucial to the success of the mission – to turn GBM from terminal to treatable!
+We STRONGLY encourage you to continue to participate after your first 100 days, to 1000 days.
+Your input is crucial to the success of the mission—to turn GBM from terminal to treatable!